sui-foundation/sips/sips/sip-FanTV_OpenID_Whitelist.md

 (todo) include the infra that you had implemented or used to ensure the certificate signing key is well managed and secure.

+## Claims

+(todo) discuss whether the `sub` field unique per application and how is this ensured?
+Is there any other custom claims supported by the payload in addition to `sub`, `aud`, `nonce`?
+If so, what are they and is there a maximum length and type check enforced? (i.e. it is not possible to pass in a JSON format with nested claims inside).

 ## Rationale

 (todo) discuss the whys for rotation schedule and signing key storage options, any other alternatives considered and how you come to such a decision .